Skip to main content

 Are there funding sources available for nonprofits to support agricultural health and safety programs?

-The NIOSH-funded Centers for Agricultural Safety and Health may offer funding opportunities for activities such as pilot programs, research initiatives, and education and outreach.
+The NIOSH Centers for Agricultural Safety and Health may offer funding opportunities for activities such as pilot projects and emerging issues project grants, research initiatives, and education and outreach grant funding.

 The CHS Seeds for Stewardship Grants provide matching grants to cooperatives for projects designed to develop the next generation of agricultural leaders, improve agricultural safety, and enhance rural vitality.